 Class diagram represents the object orientation of a system.
-So it is generally used for development purpose.
+Hence, it is generally used for development purpose.
 This is the most widely used diagram at the time of system construction.

 Object diagrams can be described as an instance of class diagram.
-So these diagrams are more close to real life scenarios where we implement a system.
+Thus, these diagrams are more close to real-life scenarios where we implement a system.

-Object diagrams are a set of objects and their relationships just like class diagrams and also represent the static view of the system.
+Object diagrams are a set of objects and their relationship is just like class diagrams.
+They also represent the static view of the system.

-During design phase software artifacts (classes, interfaces etc) of a system are arranged in different groups depending upon their relationship.
-Now these groups are known as components.
+During the design phase, software artifacts (classes, interfaces, etc.) of a system are arranged in different groups depending upon their relationship.
+Now, these groups are known as components.

-Finally, component diagrams are used to visualize the implementation.
+Finally, it can be said component diagrams are used to visualize the implementation.

 Deployment diagrams are a set of nodes and their relationships.
 These nodes are physical entities where the components are deployed.

-Note: If the above descriptions and usages are observed carefully then it is very clear that all the diagrams are having some relationship with one another.
-Component diagrams are dependent upon the classes, interfaces etc which are part of class/object diagram.
-Again the deployment diagram is dependent upon the components which are used to make a component diagrams.
+Note − If the above descriptions and usages are observed carefully then it is very clear that all the diagrams have some relationship with one another.
+Component diagrams are dependent upon the classes, interfaces, etc. which are part of class/object diagram.
+Again, the deployment diagram is dependent upon the components, which are used to make component diagrams.

 Any system can have two aspects, static and dynamic.
-So a model is considered as complete when both the aspects are covered fully.
+So, a model is considered as complete when both the aspects are fully covered.